the1lab/1lab/src/Cat/Skeletal.lagda.md

 ```
 -->

-One reason skeletality rules out a lot of interesting categories is that
+One of the reasons skeletality is unnatural is it implies the category
-it implies that the category is [strict].
+is [strict].

 [strict]: Cat.Strict.html